taylordr/Temporal_Eigenvector_Centrality/README.md

 identify_top_centralities.m - creates a .txt listing the 10 nodes with top time-averaged centrality and first-order-mover scores plot_results_for_Georgia_Tech.m - plots the joint-centrality trajectory and condition-centrality trajectory for Georgia Tech

 Copyright, Dane TAylor 1 September 2016

-Please cite the following for any usage of this code:

-D Taylor, SA Meyers, A Clauset, MA Porter and PJ Mucha (2015) "Eigenvector-based centrality measures for temporal networks" arXiv preprint. http://arxiv.org/abs/1507.01266